Applied Psychology and Human Relations, BA

 New York City

-Help others find their path.
-A degree in applied psychology and human relations will allow you to support people in improving their lives while setting you on a satisfying career trajectory in counseling or clinical psychology.
-You’ll learn to understand human behavior and apply scientific methods and counseling skills to assist others.
+A degree in Applied Psychology and Human Relations will allow you to support people in improving their lives while setting you on a satisfying career in various areas of applied psychology, including counseling, mental health care, human resources, and social services.

-- Utilize and strengthen your analytical and problem-solving skills.
+- Develop and strengthen your interpersonal knowledge and skills.

-- Acquire the knowledge you need to excel in either graduate school or career success.
+- Gain the knowledge and skills you need for either graduate school or career success.

 - Learn from experts in areas such as child development, clinical practice, cognitive psychology, counseling, cultural diversity, experimental and applied research, school psychology, social behavior, and women’s issues.

-In this practical psychology program—oriented more toward practice rather than research—you'll develop the tools needed to succeed in fields such as counseling, education, and business.
+In this psychology program, oriented more toward practice rather than research, you'll develop the tools needed to succeed in such fields as counseling, education, and human resources.